Clarence Irving Lewis

 In MWO, Lewis (1929, Chp.
 1) argued that the proper method of philosophy isn't transcendental but rather reflective.
 Philosophy seeks the criteria or principles of the real, the right, the beautiful, and the logically valid that are implicit in human experience and activity.

-Lewis (1929, 37–8) thought that, on reflection and analysis, we can distinguish three elements in empirical knowledge: (1) the given or immediate data of sense about which we can not be mistaken, (2) the act of interpreting the given as an experience of one sort of thing as opposed to another, and (3) the concept by which we so interpret the given by relating it to other possibilities of experience.
+Lewis (1929, 37–8) thought that, on reflection and analysis, we can distinguish three elements in perceptual knowledge: (1) the given or immediate data of sense, (2) the act of interpreting the given as an experience of one sort of thing as opposed to another, and (3) the concept by which we so interpret the given by relating it to other possibilities of experience.
 Our experience of the real is not given to us in experience but is constructed by us from the data of sense through acts of interpretation.
-So when I know that I am looking at a table and reflect on my experience, I realize, on analysis, that there are certain highly specific sensuous qualities presented to me that I am immediately aware of, and, in the light of this and other recalled experiences, I expect that I would likely have certain other experiences, e.g., those of feeling something apparently hard, were I to perform certain acts, e.g., reaching out with my hand.
+So when I know that I am looking at a table and reflect on my experience, I realize, on analysis, that there are certain highly specific sensuous qualities presented to me that I am immediately aware of, and that, in the light of this and other experiences I recall, I expect that I would likely have certain other experiences, e.g., those of feeling something apparently hard, were I to have the experience of performing certain acts, e.g., reaching out with my hand.
 In doing so, it is the concept of seeing a table that I am applying to my experience rather than that of seeing a horse or that of hallucinating a table, either of which would have involved different expectations of experience consequent upon action.
 Only an active being can therefore have knowledge, and the principal function of empirical knowledge “is that of an instrument enabling transition from the actual present to a future which is desired and which the present is believed to signalize” (Lewis (1946), 4).

-Statements expressing our beliefs about reality are equivalent in meaning to, and thus entail and are entailed by, an indefinitely large set of counterfactual statements about what experiences we would have or would be likely to have, were we to be presented with certain sensory cues and were we to carry out further tests (Lewis 1929, 142).
+Statements expressing our beliefs about reality are translatable into, and thus entail and are entailed by, an indefinitely large set of counterfactual statements about what experiences we would have or would be likely to have, were we to be presented with certain sensory cues and were we to carry out further tests (Lewis 1929, 142; 1946, 180, 208).
+Objectively, what we actually experience may depend on the physical circumstances of perception, e.g. lighting conditions, and the bodily actions we perform, e.g. moving our eyes, as well, of course, as the character of objects in our environment.
+However, what matters ultimately for the meaning and confirmation of statements about objective reality, as Lewis makes clear in AKV, are only the “felt experience” of action and the directly presentable sense experiences contained in sensory cues and forming the experiential circumstances of action (Lewis 1946, 178-9, 245-6).
 The idea of a reality neither confirmable nor disconfirmable in principle by experience was thus for Lewis without meaning.
-What distinguished his view, he thought, from the superficially similar verification principle of meaning of the logical positivists was his emphasis on the role of agency (Lewis 1941a, in Lewis 1970, 94).
+What distinguished his view, he thought, from the superficially similar verification principle of meaning of the logical positivists was his emphasis on the mediating role of agency (Lewis 1941a, in Lewis 1970, 94).

 Lewis was dissatisfied with the extensional truth functional logic of Principia Mathematica, and with its understanding of implication as material implication, according to which the truth of the if-then conditional p ⊃ q expressing the material implication of q by p is a function just of the truth or falsity of p and q. p ⊃ q is equivalent to ~(p & ~q) and is true just in case it isn't the case both that p is true and q is false.
 As a result, among the theses of Principia Mathematica are p ⊃ (q ⊃ p) and not-p ⊃ (p ⊃ q).
 In other words, a true proposition, whatever it happens to be, is implied by any proposition whatsoever, true or false, and a false proposition, whatever it happens to be, implies any proposition whatsoever, true or false.
 Lewis didn't deny these theses, properly understood relative to the definition of material implication.
 However, he did think that these so-called “paradoxes of material implication” meant that material implication doesn't provide a proper understanding of any ordinary notion of implication, according to which one proposition implies another just in case the latter logically follows from and is deducible from the former.